selloween/selloween.eu/content/post/receive-email-notifications-in-keycloak.md

 #### Get the Access Token

 Let's write a simple function to request an access token.
-We will add our keycloak credentials, grant type and client id in the data field of the http header.
+We will add the keycloak credentials, grant type and client id in the data field of the http header.

-This function will request a access token and return it:
+This function will request and return an access token.

 ```python
 # ...